Lone-Wolfgang/DocuTrance/README.md

 ## Results

+### Training Evaluation

-Evaluation involved two metrics:
+Evaluation during training involved two metrics:

  - **MSE**: Measures how closely the student embeddings matched the teacher embeddings.
  - **Translation Accuracy**: Assesses alignment quality by checking whether student and teacher embeddings correctly match across languages.
 Accuracy is computed as the percentage of correct pairings when matching in both directions (English → Non-English and Non-English → English).

- After training, the models are also evaluated on the consistency of cross-lingual retrieval using machine generated and translated queries.
+During training, scores were computed for both metrics on the development set and combined using a [sequential evaluator](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html)

+#### Hyperparameter Tuning and the Top Five Trials

 <p float="left">
   <img src="images/hyperparameter-tuning.png" alt = "Hyperparameter Tuning" width="45%" />
   <img src="images/top-five-trials.png" alt = "Top Five Trials" width="45%" />
 </p>

-*Figure 2: Hyperparameter Tuning and Top Five Trials.
-A simple hyperparameter sweep was run on two high impact hyperparameters: the learning rate and number of training epochs.
-The top run was selected by the [sequential score](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html) on the test set, which combines the translation accuracy and MSE of all subsets.*
+*Figure 2: A simple hyperparameter sweep was run on two high impact hyperparameters: the learning rate and number of training epochs.
+The top run was selected by the sequential score on the test set*

 During training, performance was also monitored on individual language subsets.
 Languages were grouped based on whether they were included in the Core Competencies training material: